AnemSoul/GuskovJava11/README.md

-# QA Automation Task – Java Implementation
+# Guskov Java 11 | QA Automation Task – Java Implementation

 ## Project Description
 This is a simple Java console application developed for a QA Automation task.